 Main Differences Between USB C and Thunderbolt

-- USB C is cheaper in comparison to the Thunderbolt, this is one of the reasons that USB C is so common in the current market.
+- USB C is cheaper than Thunderbolt, which is one reason that USB C is so common in the current market.

-- USB C is not as fast as not as Thunderbolt, that is the reason currently thunderbolt is used in displays with high framerate.
+- USB C is not as fast as not as Thunderbolt, that is the reason Thunderbolt is currently used in displays with high framerate.

 - Thunderbolt connections are completely compatible with USB-C devices & cables, but they have a few features that set them apart from USB-C ports.